chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 [mandrill]: http://mandrill.com/
 [heroku]: https://addons.heroku.com/#email-sms

-> You can use your Gmail account I’m going to caution against it.
+> You can use your Gmail account but I’m going to caution against it.
 You should protect your Gmail with [2FA][google-2fa] at a minimum and [App specific passwords][google-apppass] for something like this.
-Still, don’t do it unless you have a good reason.)
+Still, don’t do it unless you have a good reason.

 [google-2fa]: https://support.google.com/accounts/answer/180744?hl=en
 [google-apppass]: https://support.google.com/accounts/answer/185833?hl=en